CoD Cold War: Our test with rating

 Among others, we’re transported to the Berlin Wall, the Jamantau Mountains and Vietnam, where Black Ops and even Modern Warfare fans will discover a few allusions.
 Overall, the campaign varies skillfully between stealth, action and story stages and conveys the agent setting really well most of the time.
 The extremely atmospheric lighting also contributes to the atmosphere, which is especially impressive in the night levels.

 Overall, Cold War’s campaign is one of the best CoD stories in recent years, but it’s not entirely free of problems.
-The US is once again presented as world saviors and the Russians as evil villains, and locations like East Berlin are rife with historical errors: GDR guards like to carry an MP5 and Doritos ads hang in the subway.
+The US is once again presented as world saviors and the Russians as evil villains, and like East Berlin are rife with historical errors: GDR guards like to carry an MP5 and Doritos ads hang in the subway.
 The fact that our main character remains mute and faceless is also a missed opportunity, especially in view of the character editor.

 It's almost always worth listening to the casual dialogues between NPCs, because they are cleverly written and directed.It’s almost always worth listening to the casual dialogues between NPCs, because they are cleverly written and staged.